misje/opencti-wazuh-connector/docs/source/enrichment.rst

 the incident are of type "related-to" (in lack of better standard-conforming types).
 Each relationship object contains information about which alert and which field the entity was created from.
-You can retrieve this information in the incident response case *knowledge* view by clickin on the relationship arrows.
+You can retrieve this information in the incident response case *knowledge* view by clicking on the relationship arrows.

 .. figure:: images/ir_case_2.png